-Policy Guidance on Consumer Protection in Mobile and Online Payments (2014)
+Mobile and Online Payments Guidelines

-Report on Consumer Protection in Online and Mobile Payments (2012)
+Online and Mobile Payments Analysis

-Conference on empowering E-Consumers: Strengthening Consumer Protection in the Internet Economy (2009)
+Strengthening Consumer Protection in the Internet Economy

 Policy Resources related to Internet Governance- An OECD website

-Illegal copying and unauthorised distribution of digital works intensified in everyday consumer products such as audio CDs, DVDs, and e-books.
-Copyright holders wish to prevent any non-specified unauthorised uses.
-Both international and national law copyright instruments provide legal protections for technical measures to protect copyrighted material and provide remedies against their circumvention.The OECD analysed them and issued a report.
+Illegal copying and unauthorised distribution of digital works has intensified in everyday consumer products such as audio CDs, DVDs, and e-books.
+Copyright holders wish to prevent any unauthorised use.
+Both international and national legal copyright instruments provide protection for copyrighted material and remedies against their circumvention.